 Terms of use

-In using the Website, each physical person (hereinafter the « User ») accepts unconditionally the present Website’s terms of use.
+By using the Website, each physical person (hereinafter the « User / Users ») accepts unconditionally the present Website’s terms of use.
 Industrious may change its terms of use at any time.
 Hence, the User shall regularly check the Website to remain informed of any changes or updates made to the Website’s terms of use.

 The content of this Website is provided solely for Users wishing to have general information about Industrious and its activities.
 The Website is strictly limited to personal use by the User.